 City of Edmonton

-Commercial property owners in the City of Edmonton can finance up to 100% of their energy efficiency or renewable energy projects
+Commerical property owners in the City of Edmonton can finance up to 100% of energy efficiency and renewable energy projects.

 City of Edmonton’s Commercial Clean Energy Improvement Program

 For full program details, read the City of Edmonton Commercial CEIP Terms and Conditions.